ImperialCollegeLondon/covid19model/README.md

 If you are looking for the individual based model used in [Report 9](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-9-impact-of-npis-on-covid-19/), please look [here](https://github.com/mrc-ide/covid-sim)

+## Version 7 Release

+This code is the exact code that was used in Flaxman, Mishra, Gandy et al. "Estimating the effects of non-pharmaceutical interventions on COVID-19 in Europe," Nature, 2020. https://doi.org/10.1038/s41586-020-2405-7.

+To run the code from the main folder in rstudio source `base-nature.r` or from terminal after reaching the root of the repository type `Rscript base-nature.r`.

+The code shold be run in full mode to obtain any results.
+Not running full model to estimate anything is not recommended and discouraged.
+Only full run should be used to get results.

+This code doesn't superseed our earlier model, it is here for everyone to have a direcft access to code used in our Flaxman, Mishra, Gandy et al. "Estimating the effects of non-pharmaceutical interventions on COVID-19 in Europe," Nature, 2020. https://doi.org/10.1038/s41586-020-2405-7.

+The instructions for European, Italy, Brazil and USA code are same as earlier (Look at version 3, version 4, version 5, version 6).

 ## Version 6 Release

 This is the release related to [report 23](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-23-united-states/), where we use mobility data to estimate situation in all states of the USA.
 All other code is still the same.